Lianne Sanderson: Retirement

-Sanderson subsequently retired from professional football and pursue a career in media, becoming analyst and commentator for many platforms.
+Sanderson subsequently retired from professional football and pursued a career in media, becoming an analyst and commentator for many platforms.

 International career

 Sanderson has played for England at the Under-15, 17, 19 and 21 levels.
 On 3 May 2006, she was called up for the England first team.
-She hit the crossbar with a shot from 25 yards, shortly after coming off the bench for her debut against Hungary.
+She hit the crossbar with a shot from 25 yards, shortly after coming off the bench for her debut against Hungary on 11 May 2006.
 She was drafted into the squad for the World Cup qualifying play-off against France in September 2006 as a replacement for the injured Jo Potter.

 She scored her first senior goal in England's 4–0 Euro 2009 qualifier win against Northern Ireland on 13 May 2007.
 It was her fifth cap.

 On 16 August 2010, Sanderson announced that she no longer wanted to be considered for England duty while manager Hope Powell was in charge, due to perceived unfair treatment by both the England hierarchy and Powell.

 Sanderson was not included in the England squad for the 2011 FIFA Women's World Cup or the Great Britain squad for the 2012 London Olympics, which was also selected by Powell.
 Sanderson continued to publicly criticise Powell's administration: "I felt the [England set-up] wanted people like robots who would literally do everything they asked you to do."

 After England's unexpectedly poor performance at UEFA Women's Euro 2013, Powell was sacked by The Football Association (FA).
 A report in The Guardian newspaper suggested that "the wheels first began to come off" when Sanderson left the team.
-When Katie Chapman withdrew from selection in 2011 after a dispute with disciplinarian Powell, England had lost two of their most talented players, both to off-field issues.
+When Katie Chapman withdrew from selection in 2011 after a dispute with disciplinarian Powell, England had lost two talented players, both to off-field issues.

 Sanderson rejoined the England squad under Mark Sampson, scoring the winning goal as England won the 2015 Cyprus Cup and winning the penalty that achieved England third place at the 2015 FIFA Women's World Cup.
 Shortly afterwards, she began complaining again about being expected to "conform" by the FA and about not getting enough acclaim for her 50th cap.

+In November 2022, Sanderson was recognized by The Football Association as one of the England national team's legacy players, and as the 162nd women's player to be capped by England.